 Vehicles move between jurisdictions and it would be a mess if people had to buy different insurance policies to drive their car across every border.
-Although insurance is regulated by provinces in Canada and by states in the US and varies a lot from one jurisdiction to another, governments got together from one jurisdiction to another, governments got together to coordinate insurance and registration requirements to some extent.
+Although insurance is regulated by provinces in Canada and by states in the US and varies a lot from one jurisdiction to another, governments got together to Sidenote: When we refer to 'provinces' in this course, we mean all 10 Canadian provinces and 3 territories.

+coordinate insurance and registration requirements to some extent.
 There are different ways of handling auto insurance and different coverages required, but in any province or state the objective is that every auto on the road has at least minimum coverage, for the protection of other drivers, passengers, pedestrians, and property owners.
-Because your clients may have an accident in a different province, or state, or be involved in an accident in Saskatchewan with an out-of-province driver, you need to know a little about the insurance requirements and coverages elsewhere.
+Because your clients may have an accident in a different province or state, or be involved in an accident in Saskatchewan with an out-of-province driver, you need to know a little about the insurance requirements and coverages elsewhere.